MuhammadArkhan18/dev_hackerzBackup/README.md

 for backup ip(s) in Hackers's game

 # Tutorial
-What you need:\n
+What you need:
-1.rooted smartphone\n
+1.rooted smartphone
 2.Hackerz's game has been installed
 3.Termux app has been installed
 4.Internet connection(for install few needed programs)